-THE Northern Rivers now has a powerful Reconstruction Corporation to lead what will be a monumental flood rebuilding effort for Lismore and other affected communities across our region.
+The Northern Rivers now has a powerful Reconstruction Corporation to lead what will be a monumental flood rebuilding effort for Lismore and other impacted local communities across our region.

-From day one, when it became clear that the February 28 flood disaster was unfolding as a national catastrophe to rival Cyclone Tracy in 1974, I started advocating for a Darwin-style reconstruction commission, noting the Queensland Reconstruction Authority (QRA) and its good model and work.
+From day one, when it became clear that this disaster was unfolding as a national catastrophe to rival Cyclone Tracy in 1974, I started advocating for a Darwin-style reconstruction commission like the Queensland Reconstruction Authority.

 NSW Premier Dominic Perrottet bought into my initiative early and last week appointed NSW Public Works Advisory head David Witherdin as Chief Executive of the Northern Rivers Reconstruction Corporation to be headquartered in Lismore.

 Local tradespeople can register their interest in working on NRCC projects by emailing email@example.com

 NSW Opposition Leader Chris Minns backs in this coordinated whole-of-government and regionally-focussed response 100 per cent.

 I have written to Tweed Shire Mayor Cr Chris Cherry, her fellow councillors and General Manager Troy Green, offering to meet with Council so we don’t miss any good flood recovery idea as we continue advocating for Murwillumbah and surrounding villages.

 Flood-affected homeowners, renters and landlords in the Tweed Shire Local Government Area can now apply for ‘Back Home’ grant payments to help them replace appliances, reconnect utilities and make structural repairs.

 NSW and Australian governments have co-funded a $112-million package to provide one-off payments of $20,000 for owner-occupiers, $15,000 for landlords and $5000 for renters to make homes safe and habitable again.